xorToja/PyTin2/README.md

 ## How To Install

-Soo, at first you need to install Python version 3.7.x or older.
+Soo, at first you need to install Python version 3.7.x or later.
 You can simply achive that by visiting: https://www.python.org/

 Then you need to install pip (if it did not install with python automatically)